Concordium/concordium-json-rpc/doc/jsonrpc-api.md

 }
 ```

-### sendAccountTransaction
+### sendTransaction

-Sends an account transaction to a node.
+Sends a transaction to a node.

 #### Parameters
 - `transaction` - base64 encoding of a signed account transaction